-The dream of retiring on a sunny beach in Florida is alive and kicking.
-Despite more workers expecting to retire past the age of 65, Florida is still the destination that comes to mind when Americans envision their golden years.
-And the reason is simple: Florida crosses off many items on a retiree’s wish list, starting with cheap living costs, one of the biggest considerations for older Americans who’ve stopped working and rely on a smaller income.
-And while Florida’s health care needs work in some areas, it does boast high marks in direct primary care and pharmaceutical access, in addition to maintaining relatively good senior health, which is important for lowering out-of-pocket health costs in the state.
+Florida may not be the ideal place for retirees at the moment due to the COVID-19 pandemic and rising cases.
+Once the pandemic is under control, though, it should continue to rank as the best state for Americans to spend their golden years.
+The reason is simple: Florida crosses off many items on a retiree’s wish list, starting with cheap living costs, one of the biggest considerations for older Americans who’ve stopped working and rely on a smaller income.
+And while Florida’s health care needs work in some areas, it does boast high marks in direct primary care and pharmaceutical access.

 Beyond practical qualities, this Southern charmer is teeming with excitement.
 Here, retirees are likely to avoid boredom and burnout — common problems among this group — with a wide variety of choices for indoor and outdoor activities, coupled with volunteer opportunities and part- or full-time jobs.
 Throw in the wraparound coastline and foodie-worthy cuisine, and there will be nothing left to crave.
 Best of all, no one pays income tax, so every dollar goes a long way.

 Florida’s unmatched status as a retirement paradise, however, doesn’t rub off on every one of its cities.
-To determine where retirees can look forward to living out their best years in the Sunshine State, WalletHub’s data crunchers compared more than 100 of its largest cities across 28 key indicators of retiree-friendliness.
+To determine where retirees can look forward to living out their best years in the Sunshine State, WalletHub’s data crunchers compared more than 100 of its largest cities across 29 key indicators of retiree-friendliness.
 Our data set ranges from cost of living to health care facilities per capita to number of attractions.
-Read on for our findings, expert retirement insight and a full description of our methodology.

 Best & Worst Places to Retire in Florida

 |3||Boca Raton, FL||62.69||54||4||4|